droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/core_write.cpp - [CTransaction hex decode/encode.](https://github.com/bitcoin/bitcoin/pull/4332) Needed by the *bitcoin-tx* binary.

+./src/cuckoocache.h - A [cuckoo hash table](https://en.wikipedia.org/wiki/Cuckoo_hashing) implementation.
+Replaces boost::unordered_set in the CSignatureCache class.
+Designed to make better utilization of memory, remove the need for locks in some cases, and provide other improvements to the cache functionality. [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/8895).

 ./src/dbwrapper.cpp - LevelDB wrapper code.
 Includes various CDB* classes related to accessing LevelDB.

 ./src/dbwrapper.h - See the CPP file.